-Alfonso T. García-Sosa\, 10
+Alfonso T García-Sosa,1

-Institute of Chemistry, University of Tartu, Ravila 14a, Tartu, 50411, Estonia \Author for correspondence: alfonsog@ut.ee
+1Institute of Chemistry, University of Tartu, Ravila 14a, 50411 Tartu, Estonia

 Aim: The explosion of data based technology has accelerated pattern mining.
 However, it is clear that quality and bias of data impacts all machine learning and modeling.
-Results/Methodology: A technique is presented for using the distribution of first significant digits of medicinal chemistry features: logP, logS, and $pK_a$ , experimental and predicted, to assess their following of Benford's law as seen in many natural phenomena.
+Results & methodology: A technique is presented for using the distribution of first significant digits of medicinal chemistry features: logP, logS, and pK_a , experimental and predicted, to assess their following of Benford's law as seen in many natural phenomena.
 Conclusion: Quality of data depends on the dataset sizes, diversity, and magnitudes.
 Profiling based on drugs may be too small or narrow; using larger sets of experimentally determined or predicted values recovers the distribution seen in other natural phenomena.
 This technique may be used to improve profiling, machine learning, large dataset assessment and other data based methods for better (automated) data generation and designing compounds.

-Machine-learning and other tech. depend critically on quality of data Benford's law can indicate data follows natural phenomena: easy, fast, statistical Drug design impacted by FSD of experimental and predicted logP, pKa, solubility distributions Method suited for lorge datasets
+Lay abstract: Machine learning and other technology depends critically on quality of data Benford's law can indicate data follows natural phenomena easy, fast, statistical Drug design impacted by FSD of experiment and predicted logP, pKa, solubility distributions Method suited for large datasets

-First draft submitted: 10 January 2019; Accepted for publication: 13 June 2019; Published online: TBC
+First draft submitted: 10 January 2019; Accepted for publication: 13 June 2019; Published online: 4 October 2019